Argonaemo/100-days-of-code/log.md

 **Today Progress**: Making some function in the frontend to interact with the smart contract.

 **Thoughts** Finally get back to code again lol, i cant code due to a very busy school event and task.
 Also happy 20 days 🥳🥳

+### Day 21: 7 February 2022

+**Today Progress**: 'Finishing' function to interact with the smart contract to make nft token and make a sale on the market

+**Thoughts** Still got some bugs, but i'm so tired maybe gonna continue this tomorrow.